-- The vehicle is considered to be of a prestige marque and/or specification; - The vehicle is to be used exclusively for pre-booked executive transportation; - The vehicle is not to be used for any other purposes; - An exemption notice shall be issued which must be carried in the vehicle at all times; - The plates must be securely installed inside the boot/tailgate of the vehicle; - Any change in circumstances must be immediately reported to the Council.
+- The vehicle is considered to be of a prestige marque and/or specification; - The vehicle is to be used exclusively for pre-booked executive transportation; - The vehicle is not to be used for any other purposes; - An exemption notice shall be issued which must be carried in the vehicle at all times; - The plates must be securely installed inside the boot/tailgate of the vehicle: - A small identification sticker must be visible on the rear vehicle registration plate; - Any change in circumstances must be immediately reported to the Council.

 These requirements shall, where an exemption is granted, be considered to be part of the vehicle licence conditions.

 Where an exempt vehicle is found to be in breach of these conditions, e.g. being used for town centre bookings or school contract work, the exemption will be revoked.